faction-ai/turbopuffer-gui/README.md

 - Local files (`file://`)

 Any request to other domains is blocked.
 This prevents potential data exfiltration even if a malicious script were to run in the renderer.

+**Future Improvement**: API requests should be migrated from the renderer process to the main process via IPC.
+This would eliminate the need to disable web security and provide better isolation between the UI and network layer.

 For security vulnerabilities, please see [SECURITY.md](SECURITY.md).